SHARE THIS ARTICLE

 Most rental properties are covered under what’s called a “Named Peril” basis.
 This means you’re only covered for the risks—or perils—that are explicitly listed on your policy.
 Often, these are things like fire, lightning, and hail.
 Insurance companies do this to protect themselves because with unknown people occupying the home, they’re taking on a higher level of risk.

 Each rental property policy is different, so you’ll want to make sure the coverage you get reflects your specific situation.
 Before you pick a plan, take the time to talk to one of our Insurance Consultants about what’s important to you.
 They can give you the best answers on the coverage you need!

-That said, generally speaking, your Rental Property Insurance will cover:
+That said, generally speaking, your Rental Property// Landlord Insurance will cover:

 Unfortunately, a lot of things are not covered by a standard Rental Property Policy.
 Two main types of claims that are not included are:

 (For tenant possessions and liability, your tenants will need to secure their own renter’s insurance.)

 As we mentioned above, most rental insurance policies are covered on a “Named Perils” basis, meaning only very specific types of claims will be allowed.
 But, there are some providers that offer more comprehensive policies.

 Comprehensive Rental Property Coverage covers your home and your belongings on an “All Perils” basis.
 This means the insurance company will cover most damage to your home and your personal property—as long as the “peril” that caused it isn’t explicitly listed as an exclusion on your policy.
 This is a great option, especially since renting out your property is riskier than living in it yourself!
 But it’s important to note that this increased coverage comes at an increased cost.